KasparEtter/ef1p/pages/email/email.md

   doesn't normalize to the [ASCII hyphen or minus](https://unicode-table.com/en/002D/).
   And while the [trademark symbol](https://en.wikipedia.org/wiki/Trademark_symbol) normalizes to `TM`, the [copyright symbol](https://en.wikipedia.org/wiki/Copyright_symbol) stays the same.
-  Depending on your requirements, you may therefore want to replace additional characters.
+  Depending on your requirements, you may thus want to replace additional characters.
 - **Clipboard**: It's not always clear when programs normalize strings, which can lead to subtle bugs.
   For example, when I copy a string to my clipboard with Firefox on macOS, the string gets normalized to NFC [when pasted into other programs](https://stackoverflow.com/a/65378588/12917821).
   I assume this is due to how Firefox stores text to the clipboard.
   If I copy a string with Chrome, its form is preserved, even when pasted in Firefox.
-  This is why I write "depends on your system" next to the no normalization option in the tool above.
+  This is why I write "depends on your system" next to the no-normalization option in the tool above.
   The tool itself won't transform the string in this case, but the string might have been normalized before it reached the input field.
   Another example is that Chrome used to NFC normalize strings when submitting a form,